Architectural photography London – Look up London

 Commuters move forward.
 Tourists scan façades.
 Shoppers look into windows.
 Phones pull attention downwards.
 The rhythm is horizontal.

-This long-term London architectural photography project began with a simple shift.
-I stopped going from A to B as quickly as possible.
-I stopped looking straight ahead and started looking up.
+Look Up London began with a simple shift.
+I'm based in St Albans, Hertfordshire, and I make regular trips into the city — usually with a camera.
+One morning I stopped going from A to B as quickly as possible, stopped looking straight ahead, and started looking up.

 What I found was another world.